 There are clues that you can follow to determine whether it is unlikely your pet has mites.
 For example:

 - Having the infection at a similar time each year might indicate a seasonal allergy.
 Other allergy sources can all be causes, and your pet may suddenly become allergic to something that has never been a problem in the past.

 - If your pet is an only pet and seldom goes outdoors.
 For example, a house cat or rabbit and does not come into contact with other animals.
 This also makes mites an unlikely cause for the irritation.

 Ear Mite Treatment Methods

-- They often require treatment over a longer time period
+- they often require treatment over a longer time period, and

 How Topical Medications Work